German mark (1871)

 The German mark (Goldmark /de/; sign: ℳ︁) was the currency of the German Empire, which spanned from 1871 to 1918.
-The mark was paired with the minor unit of the pfennig (₰); 100 pfennigs were equivalent to 1 mark.
+The mark was paired with the pfennig (₰) as its minor unit; 100 pfennigs were equivalent to 1 mark.
 The mark was on the gold standard from 1871 to 1914, but like most nations during World War I, the German Empire removed the gold backing in August 1914, and gold coins ceased to circulate.

 After the fall of the Empire due to the November Revolution of 1918, the mark was succeeded by the Weimar Republic's mark, derisively referred to as the Papiermark (lit.
 'Paper mark') due to hyperinflation in the Weimar Republic from 1918 to 1923.

 History

 The introduction of the German mark in 1873 was the culmination of decades-long efforts to unify the various currencies used by the German Confederation.
 The Zollverein unified in 1838 the Prussian and South German currencies at a fixed rate of 1 Prussian thaler = 1 3/4 South German gulden = 16.704 g fine silver.
 A larger currency convention in 1857 replaced the Prussian thaler with the Vereinsthaler of 16 2/3 g fine silver, equivalent to 1 North German thaler, 1 1/2 Austro-Hungarian florins, or 1 3/4 South German gulden.

+The law of 4 December 1871 named one tenth of a new imperial gold coin a mark, divided it into 100 pfennigs and authorized gold coins of 10 and 20 marks.
+The Coinage Act of 9 July 1873 made the mark the unit of account of the Reich gold currency, which was to replace the state currencies.
+An imperial ordinance of 22 September 1875 set 1 January 1876 as the date on which the Reich currency came into force throughout Germany.

-Unification to this system proceeded further due to German Unification in 1871 as well as monetary conventions from 1865 to 1870 expressing a desire to move to the gold standard.
-For this system a new unit mark was proposed equal to a drittelthaler or 1/3 Vereinsthaler, also equal to 1/2 the Austrian gulden, but decimally divided into 100 pfennig instead of the existing 120 pfennig.
+The transition to this system proceeded further due to German unification in 1871 as well as monetary conventions from 1865 to 1870 expressing a desire to move to the gold standard.
+For this system, a new unit, the mark, was proposed; it was equal to a drittelthaler, or 1/3 Vereinsthaler, and also to 1/2 of the Austrian gulden, but was decimally divided into 100 pfennigs instead of the existing 120 pfennigs.
 The new mark of 5 g fine silver was equivalent to 100/279 g fine gold.
 With 5 billion gold francs (equivalent to 4.05 billion gold marks) secured from France at the end of the Franco-Prussian War, the new currency was launched in 1873 in the form of gold 10-mark and 20-mark coins as well as limited legal-tender silver marks and copper pfennigs.
-The German Empire's conversion to the gold standard led to the same being adopted in the rest of Europe and North America, as well as the change in standard in the Latin Monetary Union from bimetallism to solely gold.
+The German Empire's conversion to the gold standard led to its adoption in the rest of Europe and North America and to the Latin Monetary Union's transition from bimetallism to a gold standard.

+The government withdrew old silver coins, melted them and sold the bullion.
+Because the silver price had fallen and losses were mounting, the government suspended the sales on 19 May 1879.